-- 1. Curricular Practical Training (CPT) is done prior to the completion of your program.
+1. Curricular Practical Training (CPT) is done prior to the completion of your program.
 You must either receive course credit for a CPT internship/job, your degree program must require it, or it must be a co-op program.
 If you are authorized for full-time CPT for 12 months you lose future Optional Practical Training eligibility.
-Contact ISS for appointment at least 1 month before requested CPT start date. - 2.
-Optional Practical Training (OPT) can be used either before or after you graduate, generally for a cumulative maximum total of 12 months per degree level, if the subsequent degree is at a higher level.
-There are three categories of OPT: Pre-completion OPT, Standard post-completion OPT and STEM extension OPT for students with specific majors in the sciences, technology, engineering or math fields.
+Submit CPT requests at least two (2) weeks before requested CPT start date.

+2. Optional Practical Training (OPT) can be used either before or after you graduate, generally for a cumulative maximum total of 12 months per degree level, if the subsequent degree is at a higher level.
+There are three categories of OPT: Pre-completion OPT, post-completion OPT, and STEM extension OPT for students with specific majors in the sciences, technology, engineering or math fields.
 Contact ISS to determine if your major is eligible for the 24-month OPT extension available to students with STEM majors.

-ISS must recommend OPT in your SEVIS record before you can submit the OPT application to the Department of Homeland Security (U.S. Citizenship and Immigration Services) to obtain an Employment Authorization Document (EAD card).
-Contact ISS for an appointment at least 4 months before requested OPT start date, as the government processing time for employment authorization is currently averaging about 3 months.
-The use of fulltime CPT may affect your eligibility for OPT so speak with the International Coordinator if deciding to apply for OPT.
+ISS must recommend OPT in your SEVIS record before you can submit the OPT application to the Department of Homeland Security (US Citizenship and Immigration Services) to obtain an Employment Authorization Document (EAD card).
+The adjudication of the OPT I-765 application can take 2-14 weeks on average; it is important to start the application several weeks or months before your requested OPT start date.

 • J-1 Academic Training: J-1 students studying at the college and university level can seek authorization for training to engage in temporary employment.
 This employment is to gain practical experience in the student's field of study.
 The regulations state that a student may be authorized to participate in academic training "commencing not later than thirty (30) days after completion of his or her studies."
 The academic training must be directly related to his or her major field of study at the post-secondary accredited academic institution listed on his or her Form DS-2019; The student must be in good academic standing with the post-secondary accredited academic institution; and the student must receive written approval in advance from their academic dean or advisor and for the duration and type of academic training.
-The International Student Advisor must evaluate the academic dean/adviser's recommendation, determine to what extent the student has previously participated in academic training, and make a determination of whether academic training can be granted.
-The training must be approved before the DS-2019 expiration date.
+The International Student Advisor must evaluate the academic dean/adviser's recommendation, determine to what extent the student has previously participated in academic training must be approved before the DS-2019 expiration date.